 Romney couches this as a choice between the free market and government interference.
 Mr. Obama paints the choice differently.

-OBAMA: We can listen to folks who want to take us backwards by doubling down on the same economic policies that got us into a fix several years ago and that we're still fighting out of, or we can keep moving forward to a future with more good American jobs, more sources of home-grown American energy, greater energy independence, and cleaner, safer environments for our kids.
+OBAMA: We can listen to folks who want to take us backwards by doubling down on the same economic policies that got us into a fix several years ago, and that we're still fighting up - out of.
+Or we can keep moving forward, to a future with more good American jobs; more sources of home-grown, American energy; greater energy independence; and cleaner, safer environments for our kids.

 Scott Horsley, NPR News, Dubuque, Iowa.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.